C/1999 H1 (Lee): Physical characteristics

 In February 1999, Comet Lee became the first moderately active comet where its properties were observed and measured by the Hubble Space Telescope in ultraviolet light.
 Data obtained through the Telescope's STIS revealed the presence of S2 within its coma, making it the third comet known where such chemical compound was detected after C/1983 H1 (IRAS–Araki–Alcock) and C/1996 B2 (Hyakutake).
 Observations of the coma from the La Palma Observatory in June 1999 indicated that the comet was dust-poor, with a relatively high gas-to-dust mass ratio of around 6.5–11.7 and a dust production rate of around Afρ = 500 cm.

 Spectrophotometric observations conducted at the European Southern Observatory between May and October 1999 detected the presence of OH, CH3OH, HCN, H2CO, and CS within its coma.
 Water production rate while it was at least 1.3–1.7 AU from the Sun was estimated to be about 3.2×10^28 sec^{−1} based on observations conducted by the Submillimeter Wave Astronomy Satellite (SWAS) during its outbound trajectory between September and December 1999.

 Additional data obtained from the Keck Observatory in August 1999 revealed that the comet is strongly depleted in carbon monoxide gas compared to other comets like C/1995 O1 (Hale–Bopp) and C/1996 B2 (Hyakutake), which may demonstrate the chemical diversity that occurred during the formation of the outer Solar System.

+The nucleus is estimated to be roughly 12.58 km in diameter.